 Conclusion

 We have had a little fun drawing shapes today and some of it may have seemed silly to you, but having experience and familiarity with drawing these shapes in different positions and sizes will also give you confidence when you are doing a public presentation.
-Being able to draw on a blackboard or overhead helps to keep your audience’s attention focused on you and your subject matter.
+Being able to draw on a whiteboard helps to keep your audience’s attention focused on you and your subject matter.
 It will help you bring wandering minds back to the presentation and will awaken the curiosity of those who feel a little drowsy or bored.

 With this in mind we are going to help you gain confidence in this area right now!
 Take the pens and paper and make at least ten of each shape.
 Try drawing them in different sizes—as large as the paper will allow or as small as you can make it, and in different positions—sideways, on an angle, upside down and so on.